Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/Remove-AzureRmEventHubConsumerGroup.md

 PS C:\> Remove-AzureRmEventHubConsumerGroup -ResourceId "ARM id of the consumer group to be deleted/removed"
 ```

-Deletes the consumer group provided thorugh ARM Id in $resourceid/string for -ResourceId parameter
+Deletes the consumer group provided through ARM Id in $resourceid/string for -ResourceId parameter

 ## PARAMETERS